 Use a good systemic insecticide to remove.
 Also, a spray insecticide will work however it will take several applications to kill these pests.

-Sometimes your best course is to trim out heavily infested area place in plastic bag and place it in an outdoor trash bin.
+Sometimes your best course is to trim out a heavily infested area place in a plastic bag and place it in an outdoor trash bin.
 Smaller plants that are completely covered should be trashed before they infect other nearby plants.

 Powdery Mildew on a Euonymus Plant.
-Are a fungal disease and attacks many types of plant species.
+This is a fungal disease and attacks many types of plant species.
 The disease is a spore and usually caused by high humidity and overwatering.
 White powdery spots will appear on foliage and will get larger if not treated asap.
 Use a good fungicide to remove this fungus.
 It will take several applications before the symptoms are eliminated.